-The new Arc’teryx Zeta LT represents a distinct break from the hiking rain jacket status quo: design and performance that nearly match an alpine hardshell, but with the comfort and weight of a packable rain jacket.
+The Arc’teryx Zeta LT manages an impressive balance that few rain jackets are able to achieve: design and performance that nearly match an alpine hardshell with the comfort and weight of a packable rain jacket.
 Retailing for over $400, the Zeta LT doesn’t have a whole lot of direct competition, with most hiking-ready shells coming in at half price or less.
-But following a season of testing, we’ve concluded that for hikers needing a bomber shell that doesn’t weigh down their pack, nothing comes close.
+But following a season of testing, we’ve concluded that for hikers needing a bomber shell that doesn’t weigh down their pack, it’s hard to match the Zeta LT’s overall performance.
 Below we break down the Zeta's C-Knit construction, weather protection, sizing and fit, and more.
-To see how the Zeta LT stacks up against the competition, see our comparison table and article on the best rain jackets.
+For more options in this category, see our articles on the best rain jackets and hardshell jackets.

-It’s the new inner liner, dubbed C-KNIT, that we were most excited to try out.
-This liner is quite thin, which helps make the Zeta LT competitively lightweight and packable—praise you don’t often hear for a true 3-layer shell.
+The Arc'teryx Zeta LT breaks from the typical hiking shell mold by swapping budget-friendly 2- or 2.5-layer constructions for a premium Gore-Tex 3-layer build.
+The more substantial design gives you hardshell-like protection from the elements without the clammy feeling common with other rain jackets.
+Further, the jacket’s inner C-Knit backer is quite thin, which helps make the Zeta LT competitively lightweight and packable—praise you don’t often hear for a true 3-layer shell.
 Additional benefits include increased breathability and a smooth finish that is quieter than most crinkly hardshells.

 As we touched on above, the Zeta’s 3-layer construction is unique for a hiking shell.
 Most manufacturers opt for a 2.5 layer, which means the jacket has a thin veneer on the interior rather than a full fabric layer as a means of trimming weight and packed size.
 What you give up with the 2.5-layer design is durability and performance in high winds and heavy rain.